Chapter Six

 Five Grandchildren

 Alec was devoted to his five grandchildren: Toby, Matthew, Claire, Edward, and Alexander.
-He dedicated his memoirs to his eldest grandson: "To my beloved first Grandson, Toby — and perhaps even a future generation of MacKeldens!
-With love."
 He wrote: "I would like to be around when you, my grandchildren, of whom I am very proud, grow to adulthood...
 In you! as long as memory lingers, I shall still live!"

 The Homes They Made